Trust Based Philanthropy

 Putting the principles of trust-based philanthropy into practice we hope to create authentic relationships built on trust with our grantee partners.
 We believe our commitment to shared power will produce stronger relationships and ultimately change the culture of philanthropy.
 Change is a slow, long-term process but we are committed and glad our grantee partners are too.

-The Trust-Based Philanthropy Project was started by three Foundations in response to feedback from their grantees - The Whitman Institute, Robert Sterling Clark Foundation, and Headwaters Foundation.
 Using these six fundamental operating principles, allows us to build a culture of philanthropy that is equitable and built on authentic relationships.

-Funders are responsible for doing the homework on organizations
+Are responsible for doing the homework on organizations

 Solicit and act on feedback